testflows/TestFlows-WebSite/source/handbook/index.md

 ### Coverage

-This reports generates `Coverage` section.
+This report generates `Coverage` section.
 It is only generated if at least one `Specification` is attached to any of the tests and shows requirements coverage statistics for each `Specification`.